 That’s why I’m also partial to the pop-up because it always attracts an interesting crowd.
 When you stage it in the tasting room of a local brewery it’s an added draw because street food goes down best with a cold beer.

 So, this time, I’m doing some classics that you’ve, no doubt, had before, but I’m rendering them in my own style–simple yet sophisticated, authentic yet daring, and always delicious and satisfying.
 This is not your usual food court fare, rather a Singapore hawker center where all the best Asian bites can be enjoyed in one sitting.
 Just bring your appetite!

-Course 2: Chicken Skewer with Asian Slaw (Philipines)
+Course 2: Pork & Chicken Skewers (Philipines) — served with Asian Slaw

 Course 3: Savory Donut (Sri Lanka) — served with a coconut/mint chutney